be-garam/paper-rss-alert/README.md

 Run the script with:

 ```
-python rss_parser.py
+python main.py
 ```

-The script will run continuously, updating the database daily at midnight.
+The script will fetch the latest articles from Nature and bioRxiv RSS feeds and store them in the database.

 ## Database Schema